7RU7H/Archive/Web-Application-Hacking/Command-Injection-Cheatsheet.md

 PARAMETRE=&type
 ```

-%2F is url encoded forward slash. & and && to make additional commands to the payload that simply a  one liner injected into a website.
+%2F is URL encoded forward slash. `&` and `&&` to make additional commands to the payload that simply a one liner injected into a website.

-Is Dos or Powershell executing the command injection payload?
+Is Dos or PowerShell executing the command injection payload?
 ```powershell
 (dir 2>&1 *`|echo CMD);&<# rem #>echo PowerShell
 ```